-Again, most consumers think this is just common sense.
-But state and local agencies have been known to print Social Security numbers on checks to make sure they’re being cashed by the people the agency intended to give the money to.
-And small municipalities are prone to use prisoners on work release programs to do heavy lifting, which often includes cases of files containing information about employees, contractors, victims assistance, ongoing cases, and virtually any other individuals the government has a need to work with.
+Most consumers think this is just common sense.
+But state and local agencies have been known to print social security numbers on checks to make sure they’re being cashed by the people the agency intended to give the money to.
+And small municipalities are prone to using prisoners on work release programs to do heavy lifting, which often includes cases of files containing information about employees, contractors, victim assistance, ongoing cases, and virtually any other individuals the government has a need to work with.

-However, the law does not clarify whether or not these covered agencies are allowed to use individuals on community service.
+The law does not clarify whether or not these covered agencies are allowed to use individuals in community service.

 What Is the Social Security Number Protection Act of 2011?